CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   "need_sunlight": true   // Whether the character needs to be in direct sunlight, e.g. to use magnifying glasses },
 "use_action": {
-  "type": "unpack",                 // unpack this item "group": "gobag_contents",        // itemgroup this unpacks into "items_fit": true,                // Do the armor items in this fit?
+  "type": "unpack",                 // Unpack this item "group": "gobag_contents",        // Item group this unpacks into "items_fit": true,                // Do the armor items in this fit?
 Defaults to false "filthy_volume_threshold": "10 L" // If the items unpacked from this item have volume, and this item is filthy, at what amount of held volume should they become filthy
 },